anthonye2007/vr-software-engineering-post/post.md

 ### Liveness
-\textsc{RiftSketch} demonstrates liveness by providing a tight feedback loop between code written and its effect in a virtual environment, and to quickly experiment with various solutions, algorithms and calculations.
+RiftSketch demonstrates liveness by providing a tight feedback loop between code written and its effect in a virtual environment, and to quickly experiment with various solutions, algorithms and calculations.
-\textsc{RiftSketch} is also very promising as a learning tool since users can see their mistakes immediately and correct themselves without an intermediate compile step that might otherwise act as a hindrance.
+RiftSketch is also very promising as a learning tool since users can see their mistakes immediately and correct themselves without an intermediate compile step that might otherwise act as a hindrance.
-These benefits are especially evident in \textsc{RiftSketch} when the code describes a VR scene.
+These benefits are especially evident in RiftSketch when the code describes a VR scene.
 As the authors have previously experienced, watching the entire virtual world change around you as you type can be an extremely powerful and engaging experience.

 #### Hand Manipulation of Code
-Furthermore, \textsc{RiftSketch} provides the user with shortcuts and input methods to quickly edit numbers in the code that they write.
+Furthermore, RiftSketch provides the user with shortcuts and input methods to quickly edit numbers in the code that they write.
 Keyboard shortcuts allow the user to increment or decrement numbers in the code by factors of 0.1, 10 or 100.
 Integration with the Leap Motion Controller provides users with the ability to manipulate numbers using an up and down hand motion.
 This allows users to continuously modify a number using their hand and instantly see how this affects the scene, enabling faster feedback than manually typing one number at a time.